justlep/bitwig/doc/ArturiaBeatstepPro/README.md

 How to install:

-1. Download the latest ZIP file from the stable-versions-for-download folder and extract it to your Bitwig controller scripts folder:
+1. Download the latest ZIP file from the [stable-versions-for-download][stableFolder] folder and extract it to your Bitwig controller scripts folder:
     *   **Windows:** ~Documents\Bitwig Studio\Controller Scripts
     *   **Linux/Mac:** ~Documents/Bitwig Studio/Controller Scripts
 2. Open the preferences dialog in Bitwig and go to Controllers